Mom (TV series): Critical response

-Mom has been met with widespread critical acclaim, with praise for its writing and performances, especially by Allison Janney and Anna Faris.
-It received a Metacritic score of 65 out of 100 for its first season, based on 25 reviews, indicating "generally favorable reviews".
+Mom has been met with favorable reviews, with praise for its writing and performances, especially by Allison Janney and Anna Faris.
+It received a Metacritic score of 65 out of 100 for its first season, based on 25 reviews.
 On Rotten Tomatoes, the first season has an approval rating of 70%, based on 40 reviews, and an average rating of 5.71/10.
 The site's critical consensus reads: "Anna Faris and Allison Janney share an undeniable comedic chemistry, and if the jokes are sometimes too crass, Mom represents a sincere (and often witty) attempt to address addiction issues."
 Boston Herald critic Mark A. Perigard gave a positive review, writing: "This is dark material, yet Faris balances it with a genuine winsomeness, able to wring laughs out of the most innocuous lines."
 New York Magazine critic Matt Zoller Seitz praised the cast and called it "just about perfect".

-The second season received even more critical acclaim, with a Metacritic score of 81 out of 100, indicating "universal acclaim".
+The second season received even more critical acclaim, with a Metacritic score of 81 out of 100.
 On Rotten Tomatoes, it holds an approval rating of 88%, based on 8 reviews, and an average rating of 8.5/10.

-The third season was also met with critical acclaim, with a Metacritic score of 82 out of 100, indicating "universal acclaim".
+The third season was also met with critical acclaim, with a Metacritic score of 82 out of 100.
 On Rotten Tomatoes, it holds an approval rating of 100%, based on 11 reviews, and an average rating of 8.33/11.
 The site's critical consensus reads: "Mom continues to nurture the multi-cam sitcom genre with mature storytelling and wonderful performances by Anna Faris and Allison Janney, who both handle reflective drama with the same deft touch as they do comedic timing".